RodrigoGantier/SPADE_E2VID/README.md

 ## Getting Started
-* Clone this repository, download the evaluation datasets and weigths. your folder structure should be as follows:
+* Clone this repository, download the evaluation datasets and weigths. your directory tree should be as follows:

 >      * SPADE_E2VID
 >	      * dvs_datasets